FlorescuAndrei/18-array-sort-algorithms/README.md

 **Quick Sort**
   -  Divide and conquer algorithm.
   -  Recursive algorithm.
-  -  Use a pivot element to partition the array into two parts: elements < pivot to its left, element < pivot to its right.
+  -  Use a pivot element to partition the array into two parts: elements < pivot to its left, elements > pivot to its right.
 Pivot will then be in its correct sorted position.
   -  In-place algorithm.
   -  O(nlog<sub>2</sub>n). &emsp; Repeteadly partitioning the array into two halves
   -  Unstable algorithm.